-If you need to cross the Alliance system, we must first be notified to assess if the vehicle, machinery or mobile equipment is safe to cross our assets.
-We will assess the request and if approved, provide written consent including mitigation measures.
+If you need to cross Enbridge's natural gas system, we must first be notified to assess if the vehicle, machinery or mobile equipment is safe to cross our assets.
+Engineering assessments are required for equipment crossing, so please be sure to contact us early to allow sufficient time for review, assessment and documentation of your application.